SuperMegaQuest/tungsten-unity-console/HUDConsole/Assets/Console/README.txt

 ----- ----- ----- -----
 Adding HUD Console to your project.
 ----- ----- ----- -----
-	To add the console to your project simply drag Console/Console into your scene.
+	To add the console to your project import this into your Unity project, the console will self instantiate at runtime.
 	The console can be opened by pressing Grave '`' (The key above tab).

 ----- ----- ----- -----